awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 1. Delete the **SkipThisVersion** registry key\.
 When prompted to confirm the deletion, choose **Yes**, and then close the Registry Editor\.

-1. If you have not already entered a registration code in the WorkSpaces Windows client application, do so, and then choose **Amazon Workspaces**, **Quit Amazon Workspaces** to close the client application\.
+1. If you have not already entered a registration code in the WorkSpaces Windows client application, do so, and then choose **Amazon WorkSpaces**, **Quit Amazon WorkSpaces** to close the client application\.

 1. Restart the WorkSpaces Windows client application\.
 You should be prompted to update the client\.
 Accept the update\.

-## Determining Your Client Version<a name="determine-version-windows"></a>
+## Determine your client version<a name="determine-version-windows"></a>

-To see which version of the WorkSpaces client you have, choose **Amazon Workspaces**, **About Amazon Workspaces**, or click the gear icon in the upper\-right corner and choose **About Amazon Workspaces**\.
+To see which version of the WorkSpaces client you have, choose **Amazon WorkSpaces**, **About Amazon WorkSpaces**, or click the gear icon in the upper\-right corner and choose **About Amazon WorkSpaces**\.

-## Connecting to Your WorkSpace<a name="windows_connecting"></a>
+## Connect to your WorkSpace<a name="windows_connecting"></a>

 To connect to your WorkSpace, complete the following procedure\.

 ### To connect to your WorkSpace for 3\.0\+ clients<a name="windows_connecting-new-clients"></a>

 1. The first time that you run the client application, you are prompted for your registration code, which is contained in your welcome email\.
-The Workspaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
+The WorkSpaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
 When you launch the client application later, the same registration code is used\.
 To enter a different registration code, launch the client application, and then choose **Change Registration Code** at the bottom of the login page\.

 1. Enter your user name and password in the login screen and choose **Sign In**\.
-If your Workspaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
-Your Workspaces administrator will provide more information about how to obtain your passcode\.
+If your WorkSpaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
+Your WorkSpaces administrator will provide more information about how to obtain your passcode\.

-1. If your Workspaces administrator has not disabled the **Keep me logged in** feature, you can select the **Keep me logged in** check box at the bottom of the login screen to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
+1. If your WorkSpaces administrator has not disabled the **Keep me logged in** feature, you can select the **Keep me logged in** check box at the bottom of the login screen to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
 Your credentials are securely cached up to the maximum lifetime of your Kerberos ticket\.

    After the client application connects to your WorkSpace, your WorkSpace desktop is displayed\.

 ### To connect to your WorkSpace for 1\.0\+ and 2\.0\+ clients<a name="windows_connecting-legacy-clients"></a>

 1. The first time that you run the client application, you are prompted for your registration code, which is contained in your welcome email\.
-The Workspaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
+The WorkSpaces client application uses the registration code and user name to identify which WorkSpace to connect to\.
 When you launch the client application later, the same registration code is used\.
 To enter a different registration code, launch the client application, and then on the menu bar, choose **Options**, **Manage Registrations**\.

 1. Enter your user name and password in the login screen and choose **Sign In**\.
-If your Workspaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
-Your Workspaces administrator will provide more information about how to obtain your passcode\.
+If your WorkSpaces administrator has enabled multi\-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login\.
+Your WorkSpaces administrator will provide more information about how to obtain your passcode\.

-1. If your Workspaces administrator has not disabled the "Remember Me" feature, you are prompted to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
+1. If your WorkSpaces administrator has not disabled the "Remember Me" feature, you are prompted to save your credentials securely so that you can connect to your WorkSpace easily while the client application remains running\.
 Your credentials are securely cached up to the maximum lifetime of your Kerberos ticket\.

    After the client application connects to your WorkSpace, your WorkSpace desktop is displayed\.

 An interruption of network connectivity causes an active session to be disconnected\.
 This can be caused by events such as closing the laptop lid, or the loss of your wireless network connection\.
-The Workspaces client application for Windows attempts to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
+The WorkSpaces client application for Windows attempts to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
 The default session resume timeout is 20 minutes, but this timeout can be modified by your network administrator\.

-## Managing Your Login Information \(3\.0\+ Clients Only\)<a name="manage-login-info-windows"></a>
+## Manage your login information \(3\.0\+ clients only\)<a name="manage-login-info-windows"></a>

 You can view your registration code and what Region your WorkSpace is in\.
 You can specify whether you want the WorkSpaces client application to save your current registration code, and you can assign a name to your WorkSpace\.
 You can also specify if you want Amazon WorkSpaces to keep you logged in to a WorkSpace until you quit or your login period expires\.

 **To manage your login information for a WorkSpace**

-1. In the Workspaces client application, go to **Settings**, **Manage Login Information**\.
+1. In the WorkSpaces client application, go to **Settings**, **Manage Login Information**\.

 1. In the **Manage Login Information** dialog box, you can see the registration code and Region information for your WorkSpace\.